Holly, Washington

 Holly is an unincorporated community in Kitsap County, Washington, United States.
 Named in 1895 for the presence of a large holly tree, Holly is located in the southwestern corner of the county, along the Hood Canal.

 Holly is a residential area, although a substantial number (around half) of residents are summer-only.
 Holly is known for its isolation, as well as its unusually high rain totals.
-There are no commercial establishments in the community, as it is accessible only through back roads and is not near any major population centre.
+There are no commercial establishments in the community, as it is accessible only through back roads and is not near any major population center.